BombenProdukt/docs.bombenprodukt.com/content/packages/blade-icons/1.0/families/fork-awesome.md

 ---
-title: Fork-Awesome
+title: Fork Awesome
-description: How to install and configure Fork-Awesome for Blade Icons.
+description: How to install and configure Fork Awesome for Blade Icons.
-breadcrumbs: [Documentation, Families, Fork-Awesome]
+breadcrumbs: [Documentation, Families, Fork Awesome]
 ---

 ## Installation